pingcap/docs-cn/dev/reference/tools/data-migration/cluster-operations.md

 4. The upstream master and slave instances behind the virtual IP execute the switch operation.
 5. Use `switch-relay-master` to tell relay to execute the master-slave switch.
 6. Use `resume-relay` to make relay resume to read binlog from the new master instance.
-7. Use `resume-task` to resume the previous synchronization task.
+7. Use `resume-task` to resume the previous replication task.

 ### Master-slave switch after changing IP

 1. Use `query-status` to make sure that the relay unit has caught up with the binlog status of the master instance before the switch (`relayCatchUpMaster`).
 2. Use `stop-task` to stop all running tasks.
 3. Modify the DM-worker configuration, and use DM-Ansible to perform a rolling update on DM-worker.
-4. Use `start-task` to restart the synchronization task.
+4. Use `start-task` to restart the replication task.